Shubham8287/flash/README.md

 2. ### Which Data structure to choose for hold strings in memory?

-    Our usecase is to fetch popular strings matches with same prefix.
+    Our usecase is to fetch popular strings with same prefix.
 Trie looks intuitive here, but I feel we could perform better with hashmap as with hashmap it will be easy for us to shard, Maps are native for memory, and for every prefix as key, we can use a priority queue as value which contains all popular strings with same prefix as key.
 Doing this with trie will be little harder.
 But it's going to be interesting to compare both DS.
 Making an algorithm to scale them.

 3. ### Are we taking care of protocol too?